For those who love to shop, eat, or soak up the local culture, Spitalfields Market is the perfect place to indulge in all three!

 Swing Patrol - Throughout every summer this is a dance festival focusing on swing dance with over 1,500 performers taking part.

 This is the primary reason most people come to Spitalfields - and no wonder!

-It hosts retail brands as well as independent traders that sell handcrafted goods, artwork, fashion, and jewellery as well as antique markets and public art programmes.
+It hosts retail brands as well as independent traders that sell handcrafted goods, artwork, fashion, bric a-brac, and jewelry as well as antique markets and public art programs.